kldtz/lambda-interpreter/README.md

        |  λ<var>.<exp>
        |  (<exp> <exp>)
 ```
-For convenience of typing, you can use a backslash instead of λ.
+For convenience, you can use a backslash instead of λ.

 ### REPL